Retrieves up to 50 most recent successful events for the given event name, starting with the latest.

 API at a glance

-Description: Use this API to retrieve up to 50 most recent successful events for a specified event type.
-The response includes event objects with attributes specific to that type.
+Description: This API retrieves up to 50 most recent successful events for a specified event name, starting with the latest.
+The response includes event objects with attributes specific to that event type.

 Authentication & testing